How to Deal With a Real Estate Bidding War

 On the surface, this seems fantastic, but what if the buyer is only has a 5 percent downpayment and doesn’t have additional down payment funds?

-If the appraisal comes in low, the buyer will not have the funds to make up the difference between the appraised value and the sale price.
+If the appraisal is low, the buyer will not have the funds to make up the difference between the appraised value and the sale price.

-When I go over multiple offers with a seller, this point becomes really important.
+This point becomes crucial when I go over multiple offers with a seller.

-You want to choose a buyer who has either enough money down to satisfy a lender if an appraisal comes in low or has additional funds to make up the difference between the appraisal and sale price.
+You want to choose a buyer with enough money to satisfy a lender if an appraisal comes in low or has additional funds to make up the difference between the appraisal and sale price.

-I ask the buyer to state in their offer they will cover the difference between the two – remember the appraisal gap mentioned above!
+I ask the buyer to state in their offer that they will cover the difference between the two—remember the appraisal gap mentioned above!

-When a seller picks on an offer with a lower down payment, they will either be forced to try to fight the low appraisal, which isn’t easy or as a last resort, just lower the price.
+When a seller accepts an offer with a lower down payment, they will either have to fight the low appraisal, which isn’t easy, or lower the price as a last resort.

-You may discover you get a lot less than you expected and have to jump through many hoops to get there.
+You may discover you get much less than expected and have to jump through many hoops to get there.

-When I sell any property significantly over asking, I’m constantly counseling the owner that there is an increased potential for the home not appraising.
+When I sell any property significantly over asking, I constantly counsel the owner that there is an increased potential for the home not appraising.

 Some of the most common contingencies in real estate contracts are as follows.